Skip to main content

 Is one cluster better than another?

-No - it is important to note that the KEF clusters are not a ranking in themselves.
+No - it is important to note that the KE clusters are not a ranking in themselves.
 No one cluster is better or worse than another – they are simply a means to enable fair comparison across a very diverse higher education sector.

-When will the clusters be updated?
+When are the clusters updated?

 How did you decide which providers were put into which cluster?